PRMellor/owncloud-quickstart/docs/tasks/connect-devices.md

    From the installation wizard, you can choose:

-   - The files to sync from the server.
+   - The files to sync from the server
-   - The folder that will be your local {{ site.product-name }} folder.
+   - The folder that will be your local {{ site.product-name }} folder

 2. Once installed, left-click the client icon in your system tray to [configure account settings](https://doc.owncloud.org/desktop/2.5/navigating.html#configuring-owncloud-account-settings).